mathii/mathii.github.com/index.md

 {% include JB/setup %}

 ###About
-I'm going to try using this site to post small results, or things that I am working on, or have worked on but given up on.
-Mostly this stuff is probably only useful for me, but I'm putting it up here in case anyone else is interested.
+This site contains small results, reviews, meeting reports and things that I am working on, or have worked on but given up on.
+Posted here for my own convenience, and in case anyone else is interested.

 ### Contact
 My [website][home], [github][github] and [twitter][twitter].